Vonage-Community/workshop-messages_voice_video-go_hugo-notes/content/intro/workshop_app.md

 ### 4.1 Firewalls & networks

 Various utilities exist to enable you to expose local ports to the world.
-Two are described below.
+Two are described below (ngrok preferred).

-For the purpose of this workshop, we're going to assume that is not possible and instead you will be using custom webhooks provided by an separate application we built for this purpose.

-> TODO: add URL for the repo
+Some corporate networks are more restricted than others - alternatives will be provided for when exposing local ports is not possible.

 ### 4.2 ngrok